bambuser/bambuser-exampleplayer-android/README.md

 1. Install Android Studio.
 2. Clone the sample code from this repository, so you have a local directory named i.e. `Sampleplayer`.
-3. Sign up for an account https://irisplatform.io/ if you don't already have one, and make sure you have some videos.
+3. Sign up for an account on https://irisplatform.io/ if you don't already have one, and make sure you have some videos.
 4. Download the Android SDK zip from https://dashboard.irisplatform.io/developer and open the zip file.
 5. Copy the `libbambuser-x.x.x.aar` file to the `Sampleplayer/libbambuser` folder.
 6. Import the `Sampleplayer` project in Android Studio.